Brown County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Brown County is $69,990.
-This is about average than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 11% lower.
+This is about the same as the state median of $69,680.
+It is also 11% lower than the national median of $78,538.
 The poverty rate stands at 17.4%.
 This is 31% higher than the state poverty rate of 13.2%.
 The unemployment rate is 4.3%.
 This is 11% lower than the state rate of 4.9%.
 The median home value is $181,100.
 Housing costs are 9% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.6x, Brown County is one of the most affordable housing markets in the area.
 76.1% of occupied housing units are owner-occupied.
 This homeownership rate is 14% higher than the state average of 67.0%.

 Race & Ethnicity